bbauska/JS-Notes4Pros/README.md

 Notification.requestPermission(function() {
 if (Notification.permission === 'granted') {
 // user approved.
-// use of new Notification(.) syntax will now be successful } else if (Notification.permission === 'denied') {
+// use of new Notification(...) syntax will now be successful } else if (Notification.permission === 'denied') {
 // user denied.
 } else { // Notification.permission === 'default'